jdegand/LCOGT-angular-frontend/README.md

 - Added karma-firefox-launcher and started to add some tests
 - The async validator implementation is problematic - need to refactor to make easier to test ?
 - Changed the backend object to use id versus planetId - this allows the planet interface to be used in more places
+- I went through a lot of iterations in trying to test the nameAsyncValidator.
+It was difficult to find a suitable example that I could learn from.
+Adding to the difficulty was the validator's setTimeout.

 ## Useful Resources